rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 ## File naming convention

-As in any system, in order to be able to find one's way through the tree structure and the file management, it is important to respect the file naming rules.
+As in any system, it is important to respect the file naming rules to navigate the tree structure and file management.

 * Files are coded on 255 characters;
 * All ASCII characters can be used;
 * Uppercase and lowercase letters are differentiated;
-* Most files have no concept of file extension.
+* Most files do not have a concept for file extension.
 In the GNU/Linux world, most file extensions are not required, except for a few (for example, .jpg, .mp4, .gif, etc.).

 Groups of words separated by spaces must be enclosed in quotation marks: